The US can vaccinate up to 85% of adults and begin a return to normal by fall, Fauci says - Local News 8

 But that time frame would shrink if some people received one-dose vaccines.
 Johnson & Johnson produced one such candidate and is expected to report on Phase 3 clinical trials by the end of the month.

-And Fauci said Friday he believes the US can go faster than 100 million shots in 100 days.
+And Fauci said Friday he believes the US can go faster than 1 million shots per day.

 “I’d like it to be a lot more,” Fauci told CNN’s John Berman.
-“The goal was set, but you don’t want to get fixated on, ‘Was that an undershoot or an overshoot?’
+“The goal (of 100 million shots in 100 days) was set, but you don’t want to get fixated on, ‘Was that an undershoot or an overshoot?’

 “If we can do better than that, which I personally think we likely will, then great.”